LPGhatguy/rbxfs/README.md

 ```

 ## Developing
-Building requires Node.js 8.x.
+Developing requires Node.js 8.x.

-To build from this repository:

-- Run `npm install -g gulp`
-- Run `gulp`

 See `plugin` for the ROBLOX plugin source.
 This can be synced to ROBLOX using the last released version of the plugin.

-See `src` for the Node.js server source.
+See `lib` for the Node.js server source.
+Use `npm link` to use the Git version in your projects.

 ## Why not [RbxRefresh](https://github.com/osyrisrblx/RbxRefresh)?
 I hadn't heard of RbxRefresh when I built this!